ramosmark/joyride-exam/README.md

 Setup Database
 ```
-copy code from schema.sql then paste it to mysql-cli or mysql workbench
+run code from schema.sql to mysql-cli or mysql workbench
 ```

 Run Server